Week 2 23rd March to 29th March

 Tuesday 24th March – 422 deaths, not proper lockdown

 It’s definitely heading in the same direction as Italy here in the UK.
 Other countries are also struggling – Spain has another 500 deaths today and France 240.
 The speed of the spread of this virus is terrifying, yet STILL there are people gathering in groups in parks and shops here in North London – they must have a death wish.
 The last place I want to go is outside my house, even though the sun is shining.
-The weather really isn’t helping – if it had been raining and gloomy these past few days, it would have made a big difference to the amount of social distancing we would’ve acheived.
+The weather really isn’t helping – if it had been raining and gloomy these past few days, it would have made a big difference to the amount of social distancing we would’ve achieved.

 Wednesday 25th March – 463 deaths

-I’ve had a few different ideas for writing over the past week and am hoping to do something with a lovely, super talented photographer called Brigitta Scholz-Mastroianni at NUX Photography.
+I’ve had a few different ideas for writing over the past week and am hoping to do something with a lovely, super-talented photographer called Brigitta Scholz-Mastroianni at NUX Photography.
 She’s got a magical way with people and her photo shoots really are therapy.
-Things are tricky for those businesses that have to be face to face with their customers to deliver the service/product so anything we can do to help each other stay in business is welcome right now.
+Things are tricky for those businesses that have to be face-to-face with their customers to deliver the service/product so anything we can do to help each other stay in business is welcome right now.
 Brigitta took some thought-provoking pictures in London less than a week ago and they will be published very soon, perhaps some of them with some words of mine alongside.
 Love you, B.

 I’m feeling a little bit of cabin fever now.
 I haven’t spoken to anyone face to face (apart from my immediate family) since Wednesday 11th when I met up with a lovely woman called Hiyam who very recently opened a new cafe named Wanasa in Winchmore Hill.
 We were starting to work together on marketing the cafe, but unfortunately, being very new, she is not yet established enough to do takeout or delivery, so she has closed for now.
 Please do check out Wanasa when things get back to normal.